-Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to keep costs down, even when you're out of the house.
+Everyone’s always looking to save money on their utility bills, but it just so happens there’s a way to keep costs down, even when you're out of the house.

-The key is your thermostat.
+It starts with your thermostat.
 By learning more about its special features and settings, you can help the thermostat plan for your preferred temperatures.
-That means you can have different temperature settings for when you’re home, away or even when you’re sleeping.
+You can create a number of automated temperature settings for when you’re home, away or even when you’re asleep.

-By trying a few of these schedules, you can enjoy comfy temperatures while also keeping more of your money.
-Check out our guide on how your thermostat can be a source of energy savings:
+If you're willing to make these adjustments, you can enjoy comfy temperatures while keeping more money in your pocket.
+Take a look at a few ways your thermostat can be a source of energy savings:

 While at Home

 Pretty much whenever you're home, you want a nice range of pleasant temperatures.
-For the most part, you probably have your thermostat lower in the summer while inside to make the most of the cool air.
+For the most part, you probably have your thermostat lower in the summer while you are in the house to appreciate the cool air.

-But in terms of energy efficiency, the best range for the summer is actually around 78 and 80 degrees Fahrenheit.
+But in terms of energy efficiency, the best range for the summer is usually between 78 and 80 degrees Fahrenheit.
 By adjusting things a few degrees, you'll avoid the worst of summer while still lowering your monthly energy bill.

-When it comes to setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher than you would if you were in the house.
+When it comes to setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher than you would if you were in the house.

-If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees when you or a family member return.
+Depending on the local climate or your home's location, you can set the thermostat to higher temperatures like 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
 This way, your air conditioning won't have to work constantly to cool an empty house.

-To enjoy a good night's sleep during the summer, you want your thermostat set at a comfortable temperature.
-A good rule of thumb is between 68-72 degrees Fahrenheit.
+For a full night's rest during summer weather, you want a nice cool temperature.
+You should try and keep things between 68-72 degrees Fahrenheit.
 You won't have to worry about getting too hot or too cold when you are trying to get some rest.

 Other Strategies for Lowering Energy Use:

-- Install a smart thermostat: Trying a smart thermostat in the summer helps save money on energy costs as it forms temperature schedules according to your lifestyle and personal preferences.
-A smart thermostat manages the temperature if you are home or sleeping, while allowing it to get warmer when no one is home.
-With reliable brands like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Scheduling smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.
+- Install a smart thermostat: Using a smart thermostat in the summer helps save money on energy costs as it forms temperature schedules according to your lifestyle and idea of what comfortable is.
+It'll take care of making changes while you are home or sleeping, before allowing it to get warmer when the house is empty.
+With reliable brands like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Kankakee home is an effortless way to set the correct temperature even when you aren’t home.

-- Replace current equipment with a newer HVAC system: A high-efficiency HVAC system saves money right from the start.
-By investing in a more energy-efficient system, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
-Air conditioning installation in [siteinfo field="msa"] is a breeze for experienced professionals like [siteinfo field="name"]
+- Update your existing HVAC system: Upgrading your HVAC system can save money in the long run.
+By investing in a more energy-efficient system, you can also count on lower utility bills since more efficient equipment requires less energy to achieve comfortable temperatures.
+Air conditioning installation in Kankakee is a breeze for experienced professionals like Home Furniture, Plumbing & Heating.

-- Keep up with AC maintenance: Whether or not you keep up with regular air conditioning maintenance in [targetlocation] can have a significant impact on your utility bills.
-If you stay on top of cleaning key components like the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Keep up with AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Kankakee can have a big impact on your monthly energy use.
+With regular cleaning of the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
+Higher energy efficiency will also reduce strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

-- Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by keeping airflow as smooth and consistent as possible.
-When filters are clogged with dirt and debris, your air conditioner will have to work harder, and the strain can reduce the system’s life span and lead to breakdowns.
+- Replace your air filter regularly: Cleaning or replacing the air filter regularly saves money by keeping airflow as smooth and consistent as possible.
+When filters become clogged, your air conditioner will have to work harder, and the added strain may impact the system’s life span and result in breakdowns.

-- Confirm your attic is sufficiently insulated: Insulation is a crucial component for any energy-efficient home, securing the hot air outside and the cool air inside over the summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should possess at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.
+- Verify your attic has enough insulation: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside over the summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should have at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.

-- Review your ductwork: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
-Finding any leaks fast and sealing them can address both concerns.
+- Check your ventilation: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances throughout your home.
+Watching for signs of leaks and sealing them can address both concerns.

-- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
 You should also check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot in the long run.
+Making time to seal leaks now can help you save a lot in the long term.